 As a Managing Director at H.I.G.
 BioVentures, Bruce focuses on investment opportunities in the life sciences sector, including biopharmaceuticals, medical devices, and diagnostics.
 Bruce currently serves on the boards of Apollo Endosurgery, CardioFocus, Cerephex, Clarus Therapeutics, Intersection Medical and Iconic Therapeutics.

 Bruce is on the boards of the Mid-Atlantic Venture Association, Adventist Healthcare, the University of Delaware Research Foundation, and the BioLife Fund of Virginia’s Center for Innovative Technology.
 Bruce holds a BSE in Chemical Engineering and BA in Mathematics from the University of Pennsylvania, a PhD in Chemical/Biomedical Engineering from the University of Delaware, and an MBA with High Distinction from Harvard Business School.

 Stephanie Stehman is a Vice President at H.I.G.
 BioVentures and focuses on investment opportunities in the life sciences sector, including diagnostics, therapeutics, and medical devices.

 Prior to joining H.I.G., Stephanie was a Senior Consultant with Scisive Consulting, a strategy consulting firm for healthcare businesses.
 At Scisive, she worked with a range of medical industry clients to provide strategic, financial, and business development support.
 This work included numerous opportunity assessments and corporate development projects across multiple therapeutic areas.
 She has extensive experience working within molecular diagnostics, neurology, and the orphan disease space.

 Stephanie earned her B.S. in Biology from Muhlenberg College and her Ph.D. in Cell Biology from Columbia University.

-Tony Tamer is a co-founding Partner of H.I.G.
-Capital and has served as a Managing Partner of the firm since 1993.
-He has directed H.I.G.'s development since its founding and approves all capital commitments made by the firm.
+Tony Tamer is a Founder and Co-CEO of H.I.G.
+Capital.
+He has directed H.I.G.'s development since its founding in 1993 and approves all capital commitments made by the firm.
 Tony has led a number of successful investments at H.I.G. in both the management buyouts and growth capital arenas.
 He has extensive experience working with, and coaching, early stage and middle-market companies.
 Tony is a board member of several H.I.G. portfolio companies.
 He currently also serves on the Dean's Council of the Harvard University Kennedy School of Government.